sctech-tr/statuspage/README.md

 4. Name the secret PAT and paste your token as the value.

 ### Next, generate a new repo from this template.
-1. Click "generate repository" at the top right corner.
+1. Click "Use this template" at the top right corner.
 2. Enter the repo information.
 3. Delete status.json
 4. Open /.github/workflows/check-status.yml
 5. Change the sites' urls to your sites' urls. (add more if you need to)
+### Next, run the workflow for the first time.
+1. Click "Actions" at the navigation bar.
+2. Click "Website Status Check" at the right bar.
+3. Click "Run workflow" and then "Run workflow" again.

+Done!
+You have a website status page now.
 #### If you used a custom domain:
 Go to your custom domain
 #### If you did not use a custom domain: